skalingclouds/agentic-doc/README.md

   The library automatically retries requests if you hit the API rate limit.
 Adjust `BATCH_SIZE` or `MAX_WORKERS` if you encounter frequent rate limit errors.
 - **Parsing Failures:**
   If a document fails to parse, an error chunk will be included in the result, detailing the error message and page index.
+- **URL Access Issues:**
+  If you're having trouble accessing documents from URLs, check that the URLs are publicly accessible and point to supported file types (PDF or images).

 ---